jschmer/jMatic/README.md

 Roadmap
 -------
-- Write support for write-enabled channels in device state view
 - UI for dynamic definition of user defined widgets
 - Program view for running CCU programs

 Usage
 -----
 Either copy jMatic to your device and launch index.html locally with a browser and bookmark it.
 Or host it on a webserver.
+IE11 only works with a hosted version.

 Views
 -----